weblate/flags.sh/readme.md

 1. Enter the directory containing the flags.sh source code in your terminal.
 2. Install the build dependencies via `yarn install`.
 3. Either start a live development environment, or build for production.
-   - `yarn run dev`: Start a live development environment
+   - `yarn run start:dev`: Start a live development environment
-   - `yarn run export`: Build for production to `/out/`
+   - `yarn run start:prod`: Start a production environment